 Related Topics:

 Character Set Options

+Edit As Options

+Editor Options

 Highlight Options

+Status Bar

 Using Syntax Highlighting

 Using the Hex Editor

-Using the Text Editor

 Using Tool Bars

 View Menu

 Selecting Bytes

 Before using any of the clipboard operations such as Cut, Copy, or Paste, a selection must be made on the file (see Using the Clipboard).
 Selections can be made with either the mouse, the keyboard, or through the Select har.